moleculerjs/site/source/docs/usage.md

 {% endnote %}

 # Create a Moleculer project
-Use the [Moleculer CLI tool](moleculer-cli.html) to create a new Moleculer based microservices project.
+Use the [Moleculer CLI tool](moleculer-cli.html) to create a new Moleculer-based microservices project.

 1. Install `moleculer-cli` globally
     ```bash